Romance Tropes: The Heartbeat of a Genre

 Marriage of convenience/forced marriage

 A wedding is a good way to set off any romance, especially if no one is in love with anyone else.
 Yet.
-Sometimes it’s an arranged marriage, sometimes it’s for the sake of the kingdom, but if two people who don’t love each other are getting married, then they must fall in love (assuming we’re talking about romance novels, of course).
+Sometimes it’s an arranged marriage, sometimes it’s for the sake of the kingdom, but if two characters who don’t love each other are getting married, then they must fall in love (assuming we’re talking about a romance story, of course).

 Second chance romance